 Guests can cancel Disney Park Pass reservations in their My Disney Experience account.
 There is no penalty for canceling.

 Last Tips for Planning a Disney World Vacation on a Budget!

 There is plenty to do and see around Orlando that doesn’t require spending hundreds of dollars on park tickets.
+By following these tips, you can enjoy a memorable Disney vacation while staying within your budget.
 To cut down the cost of your Disney vacation, try visiting one or two days and enjoy the rest of your getaway exploring Florida’s beaches and attractions.
 For more travel tips on a budget, visit the Westgate Resorts Travel Blog.

 *Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
 Please call or visit the respective website for the most up-to-date offerings and details.